Sciophobia/AI801-Chess-Group-project/README.md

   5) Commented the Code and structured the files

 TJ (Timothy) Gallagher
-  1) Developed MCTS algorith
+  1) Developed MCTS algorithm
   2) Developed the Alpha-Beta Pruning algorithms
-  3) Developed the CNN models and engine
+  3) Developed the CNN models and tensor engine

 Jennifer Yin
   1) ???